 My father, Robert, worked hard for Grandad learning the trade of market gardening, of sales to local retailers and delivering fresh produce.
 Grandad and Dad formed the partnership “J. Shaw & Son” in 1971 moving away from market gardening, gradually expanding product lines by working with other local growers and farmers offering a hub of local produce supplemented by produce from across the UK and where necessary the world via large commercial import specialists.
 Mum, Carolyn, worked alongside Dad helping to grow the business and in the mid nineties a new retail shop was built in the yard to continue to serve local families at Buxton House.

-In 2011 my brother Michael and I joined the family business on a full-time basis and since then we’ve worked under Dad’s watchful eye but with the insight of our own farming and catering backgrounds.
+In 2011 my brother Michael and I joined the family business on a full-time basis and until September 2023 and Michael's sad passing we worked under Dad’s watchful eye but with the insight of our own farming and catering backgrounds.
 We were incredibly fortunate to have served several other businesses in the area and also run our family farm shop at the yard for a further nine years in Dad’s existing business structure.

 When the pandemic hit in March 2020 whilst many businesses were having to close their doors, we as an essential food business were allowed to continued operating and almost overnight our business changed completely.
 Panic buying set in, extremely vulnerable people were asked to isolate (including my father and brother).
 To manage both the availability of produce and the safety of our team and family we closed the yard and began operating a time allocated collection and home delivery service serving hundreds of local households.